Personal interview belongs to the admission process at many colleges–not only at the prestigious one. Are you ready to pass this hurdle?

-A6: You can either say that you would like to get a job (one relevant to the study program), or pursue your academic career, perhaps at the same school.
+A6: You can either say that you would like to get a job (one that relates to the study program), or pursue your academic career, perhaps at the same school.

 Q7: If you shall characterize a great student at this college, what would you say about them?

-A7: Say that they should enjoy the subjects, and try their best to bring some value to the community of students, teachers and alumni.
+A7: You can start with saying that a great student should enjoy the subjects they study, devote their time and energy to studies, and they should also try their best to bring some value to the community of students, teachers and alumni.

 Q8: What subjects from our study program do you like the most?

 A8.
-You should always list particular subjects.
-It would be a big mistake to answer that you did not check the subjects before the interview.
-Mention one or two subjects, and tell them how they relate to your values, or to your hobbies and personal interests.
+Just do not say that you have not yet checked the subjects–that would be a bad answer.
+You should rather mention one or two subjects, and tell them how they relate to your values, or to your hobbies and personal interests.

 Q9: What do you consider your biggest success so far?

-A9: Speak about anything you achieved, either in personal or professional life.
-Show them the lessons you learned in your success (or failure), and how ti helped you to become mature and ready for your studies and career.
+Show them the lessons you learned in your successes (or failures), and how they helped you to mature and to get ready for your studies, and your professional career.

 Q10: Do you have any idol?

-A10: Not much to advice here.
-Just do not say a name of a criminal “hero”, or of a rock star.
-Otherwise it should be fine!
+A10: Not much to advise here.
+Just do not say a name of a criminal “hero”, or of a rock star. 🙂 Otherwise you should be fine!

 Ready to ace your college interview?
 Not yet?
 Continue your preparation with Interviewpenguin.com – Your best career coach since 2011: